Overview

 All files are compressed using gzip compression to reduce storage costs and transfer times.
 Files are automatically chunked into parts of up to 10,000 lines each to maintain optimal file sizes for processing.

-The log format consists of NDJSON, adhering to standard JSON syntax and conventions.
+The log format of User Events and Audit events consist of NDJSON, adhering to standard JSON syntax and conventions.
 Each line in the file represents a complete JSON object containing detailed logs of user activities and system interactions.

 { "event": { "id": "evt-123", "category": "user", "type": "intercept", "action": "allow", "schema_version": "v2.0.1", "timestamp": "2025-10-09T15:07:57.875Z", "trace_id": "abc123" }, "destination": { "name": "ChatGPT" }, "actor": { "name": "Jane Doe", "email": "[email protected]", "type": "user" }, "http": { "url": "https://api.example.com/intercept", "user_agent": "Mozilla/5.0" }, "network": { "remote_ip": "203.0.113.10", "remote_port": "443", "internal_ip": "10.0.0.5", "x_forwarded_for": "203.0.113.10" }, "policy": { "decision": "allow", "violations": { "access": false, "pii": false, "intent": false, "confidential_data": false, "prompt_injection": false, "toxicity": false, "code": false, "bias": false, "risk": false } }, "conversation": { "id": "conv-1" }, "messages": { "input": [ { "role": "user", "content": "Create a social media post about our new feature" } ], "output": [ { "role": "assistant", "content": "Here's a draft post..." } ] }, "intent": { "domain": "Marketing", "action": "create social media post" }, "risk": { "overall": "medium", "destination": "low", "input": { "overall": "medium", "intent": "low", "data_sensitivity": "internal", "data_exposure_impact": "medium", "harmful_content": "low", "prompt_injection": "low" }, "output": { "overall": "low", "harmful_content": "low", "bias": "low" } }, "detections": [ { "type": "pii", "name": "person_name", "action": "mask" } ], "gen_ai": { "model_name": "gpt-4o", "model_id": "gpt-4o-2024-06", "assistant_name": "Analyst", "token_count": { "input": 125, "output": 98 } }, "timing": { "downstream_start": "2025-10-09T15:07:57.900Z", "downstream_end": "2025-10-09T15:07:58.100Z" }}